 With a UK-wide shortage of sonographers in an increasingly pressured health care system, there has never been a better time to study MSc Medical Imaging: Ultrasound.

-Our intensive full MSc programme - accredited by the Consortium for the Accreditation of Sonographic Education (CASE) - is the perfect accelerated pathway of study to launch your career as a sonographer, whether you have a science or non-clinical health background.
+Our intensive two year full MSc programme - accredited by the Consortium for the Accreditation of Sonographic Education (CASE) - is the perfect accelerated pathway of study to launch your career as a sonographer, whether or not you have a science or non-clinical health background.

 You will learn all of the academic knowledge required to work in this field and, importantly, have plenty of hands-on training in our skills hub, which is equipped with the latest imaging workstations and houses one of the largest MedaPhor ultrasound simulation labs in the world.

 The module delivery will be an online ‘blended’ learning approach and most modules will have an element of live virtual tutorial type sessions.

 Our intensive course is for committed students and gives you exposure to the full-range of sonography in clinical areas, such as; obstetrics, gynaecology, general medical (abdominal and small parts), vascular, breast and musculoskeletal ultrasound training.

 - Approximately 75% of your studies will be practical, so you have the work-based skills required to step into a job after graduation

 - Our course meets the standards of CASE, regional and national stakeholders - including local ultrasound managers- so you can be assured that your learning meets the needs of future employers

 - Eligible to apply for registration with SCoR Public Voluntary Register of Sonographers after graduation

 - Use top-of-the-range ultrasound equipment and test phantoms in our skills hub to prepare you for your clinical placement and to meet the standards required by employers